prashantdsala/Drupal/modules/custom_controller/README.md

  * To enable the module go to Administer > Modules, and enable "Custom Render Element".

- * Clear the site cache and visit the url "your-site-url/custom-render-element" and you will see the node rendered from custom element.
-You can change the node id in the CustomRenderElementController.php file.
+ * Clear the site cache and visit the url "your-site-url/custom-controller/example".

 CONFIGURATION
 -------------